GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/modules/api-hierarchy/en.md

 - `/graphql-query/posts/website/english/`
 - `/graphql-query/posts/website/french/`

 Children persisted queries can override variables defined in the parent query.
-For instance, variable `$limit` is defined in the parent, and overriden in the child:
+For instance, variable `$limit` is defined in the parent, and overridden in the child:

 ![Parent persisted query](../../images/parent-persisted-query.png "Parent persisted query")